The headline rules

 - Keep your itemized installer invoice and final inspection certificate together with your tax records for at least seven years.

 - If your tax situation is non-trivial (AMT exposure, low-income retirement, mixed residential/business use, multiple rental properties), pay for an hour of CPA time before installation.
-It is the highest-leverage dollar in the project.
+For new post-2025 installations, ask the CPA to confirm that no Section 25D credit is available before budgeting around one.

 This guide is editorial reference material and not tax advice for your specific situation.
 See our terms of use.
-Last reviewed May 2025; statutory citations verified against the text of 26 U.S.C. § 25D as of that review date.
+Last reviewed June 2026; IRS guidance checked against the Residential Clean Energy Credit page as of that review date.